jarusll/the-logs/index.md

 # 2022-09-12

-So I've been helping cook my lunch these days and my fried rice tasted sour until i realised i got the wrong Schezwan sauce.
+So I've been helping cook my lunch these days and my fried rice tasted sour until i realized i got the wrong Schezwan sauce.

 I finished reading `Diary of Anne Frank`.
 I'll just read technical for a while.